Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

     }
     ```

 1. Now find the `basic` configuration section within `application.conf`.
-Replace the `AZURE_COSMOS_CASSANDRA_GLOBAL_ENDPOINT` environment variable referenced in the `contact-points` parameter with the `CONTACT POINT` value from "connection string" tab in Azure portal:
+Replace the `AZURE_COSMOS_CASSANDRA_GLOBAL_ENDPOINT` environment variable referenced in the `contact-points` parameter with the `CONTACT POINT` and `PORT` values from "connection string" tab in Azure portal.
+The value of the `AZURE_COSMOS_CASSANDRA_GLOBAL_ENDPOINT` environment variable should be of the form `uniquehostname.cassandra.cosmos.azure.com:10350`.

     ```conf
       basic {